rpopuc/aido/README.md

 This will convert the input "Exibir o conteúdo do arquivo texto.txt" into a valid Linux command using the OpenAI API.

-## If you really like this command 😜
+## If you really like this script 😜

 You can install it in your system by copying it to a directory in your $PATH, such as /usr/bin.
 To do this, run the following commands: